MicrosoftDocs/bot-docs/articles/bot-service-overview-introduction.md

 <!--
     - [Azure] Bot Service - The service that accelerates the process of developing a bot.
 It provisions a web host with one of five bot templates that can be modified in an integrated environment.
     - bot service - An instance created by the user using Azure Bot Service.
     - [Microsoft] Bot Framework - The comprehensive offering to build and deploy high quality bots for users to enjoy wherever they are talking.
-Users can start conversations with your bot from any channel that you’ve configured your bot to work on, such as SMS, Skype, Slack, Facebook, and other popular services.
+Users can start conversations with your bot from any channel that you've configured your bot to work on, such as SMS, Skype, Slack, Facebook, and other popular services.
 -->

 ## What is a bot?